 2) Harry Potter and the Deathly Hallows by J.K.
 Rowling.
-There's not enough room on this list to take all the Harry Potter books, sadly, so I will take the conclusion.
+There's not enough room to take all the Harry Potter books, sadly, so I will take the conclusion.
 Let everything wrap itself up.

 3) Mockingjay by Suzanne Collins.
 Ditto here.

 6) To Kill a Mockingbird by Harper Lee.
-Ditto.
-Also, this book covers a lot of topics I like to think about, so it'll give me something to work with.
+This book covers a lot of topics I like to think about, so it'll give me something to work with.

 7) Wuthering Heights by Emily Bronte.
 By the time I get rescued from the island, maybe I'll have a whole dissertation prepared on this one.